-Austin Larson joined the Baltimore Symphony Orchestra as Third Horn in September 2017 after holding the Assistant Principal Horn position with the Colorado Symphony in Denver for three years.
-Austin previously held positions with Symphony in C, the Verbier Festival Orchestra in Switzerland and Spoleto Festival USA Orchestra and has performed as a guest with many other ensembles, including the Philadelphia Orchestra, Orpheus Chamber Orchestra, Pittsburgh Symphony, and as Guest Principal Horn with the Royal Philharmonic Orchestra in London, BBC Philharmonic in Manchester, Iceland Symphony Orchestra in Reykjavik, and São Paulo Symphony Orchestra in Brazil.
+Austin Larson is currently Third Horn in the Baltimore Symphony Orchestra having previously served as Assistant Principal Horn with the Colorado Symphony and Acting Assistant Principal Horn with the Cincinnati Symphony.
+Austin also held positions with Symphony in C, the Verbier Festival Orchestra in Switzerland, and Spoleto Festival USA Orchestra and has also performed with many other ensembles, including the Philadelphia Orchestra, Orpheus Chamber Orchestra, Pittsburgh Symphony, and as Guest Principal Horn with the Royal Philharmonic Orchestra in London, BBC Philharmonic in Manchester, Iceland Symphony Orchestra in Reykjavik, and São Paulo Symphony Orchestra in Brazil.

-Austin has compiled a historic competitive record both in the USA and abroad, holding the rare distinction of being one of only two people to ever win First Prizes in both the University and Professional Divisions of the International Horn Competition of America, the most prestigious competition for horn players in North America, where he now serves as a distinguished jury member for future competitions.
+Austin has compiled a substantial competitive record both in the United States and abroad, as one of only two people to ever win First Prizes in both the University and Professional Divisions of the International Horn Competition of America, the most prestigious competition for horn players in North America.
 In 2017, Austin became the first American to ever win a prize in either the International Brass Instruments Competition in Gdansk, Poland or the Jeju International Brass Competition Horn Division in South Korea, finishing with the Second Prize in both, the latter being the highest prize awarded.
-Austin has previously won the International Horn Society Premier Soloist Competition, Yamaha Young Performing Artists Competition and Wisconsin Public Radio Young Artists Competition, and the International Music Competition “Citta di Chieri” in Italy.
-Austin has also appeared as a soloist at the Music for All Symposium, International Horn Symposium, Jeju International Wind Ensemble Festival, Wisconsin Public Radio and with orchestras in the United States, Europe and Asia.
+Austin has also previously won the International Horn Society Premier Soloist Competition, Yamaha Young Performing Artists Competition, Wisconsin Public Radio Young Artists Competition, and the International Music Competition “Citta di Chieri” in Italy.
+Austin has also appeared as a soloist at the Music for All Symposium, International Horn Symposium, Jeju International Wind Ensemble Festival, Wisconsin Public Radio, and with orchestras in the United States, Europe, and Asia.